-Actuarial Methods and Assumptions - In the December 31, 2013 actuarial valuation, the entry age actuarial cost method was used.
-Significant actuarial assumptions used include (a) an 8 percent investment rate of return, (b) projected salary increases of 4.5 percent per year, and (c) projected salary increases of 0 percent to 13 percent, attributable to seniority/merit.
-Both (a) and (b) include inflation at 1 percent for 2014, 2 percent for 2015, 3 percent for 2015, and 4.5 percent thereafter.
+Actuarial Methods and Assumptions - In the December 31, 2014 actuarial valuation, the entry age normal cost method was used.
+Significant actuarial assumptions used include (a) an 8 percent investment rate of return (b) and projected salary increases of 0 percent to 13 percent, attributable to seniority/merit.
+Both (a) and (b) include inflation at 2 percent for 2015, 3 percent for 2016, and 4.5 percent thereafter.
 The actuarial value of assets was determined using techniques that smooth the effects of short-term volatility over a four-year period.
 The unfunded actuarial liability is being amortized as a level percentage of payroll on a closed basis.
-The remaining amortization period is 26 years.
+The remaining amortization period is 25 years.

-Note II - Other Postemployment Benefits
+Note 10 - Other Postemployment Benefits

 The Library provides healthcare benefits to all full-time employees upon retirement, in accordance with current Library policy; however, the board reserves the right to change or withdraw that benefit at any time.
-In the current year, the board authorized a \$30,000 transfer into a single employer-defined benefit plan administered by the Municipal Employees' Retirement System.
+In the current year, the board authorized a \$30,000 transfer into a single-employer defined benefit plan administered by the Municipal Employees' Retirement System.
 Currently, the Library has one retiree who qualifies for postemployment benefits.
 Expenditures for postemployment healthcare benefits are recognized as the insurance premiums become due.